sleep researchThe sleep stack: 7 supplements that actually work

 4. Glycine — 3g

 Glycine is an inhibitory neurotransmitter with an underappreciated role in sleep physiology.
-Its primary sleep mechanism is thermoregulatory: glycine promotes peripheral vasodilation, which accelerates core body temperature drop — a prerequisite for sleep onset and maintenance.
+Its primary sleep mechanism is thermoregulatory.
+Glycine promotes peripheral vasodilation, which accelerates the core body temperature drop.
+That temperature drop is a prerequisite for sleep onset and maintenance.

 Studies by Inagawa et al. and Bannai et al. showed that 3g glycine before bed: